 Fight Spam Emails With DoNotPay Regardless of Email Legal Disclaimers

 While the option to unsubscribe from emails is a legal necessity, and it can declutter your inbox, a lot of spam won’t stop there.
 Phishing attempts and scams of different kinds don’t abide by the rules.
 To protect your online safety and finances, use DoNotPay as it can stop spam emails in a blink of an eye.

 Using our app to get rid of unsolicited messages in your inbox is fast and easy.
 It will become a part of your daily routine once you see how effective it is.
 Blocking a spammer takes just a few clicks:

-- Create a profile on DoNotPay’s website in a web browser or download our iOS app
+- Create a profile on DoNotPay’s website in a web browser

 - Select Spam Collector once you log in